MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 A producer is viewed as a task that must periodically call a produce function, which contents are actually domain specific.

-This leads to a producer "class" with the following contents
+This leads to a producer "class" with the following contents:
 * attributes (will be set by the domain-specific producer)
 	* production period
 	* pointer to configuration function (with pointer to producer argument so as to be able to retrieve configuration information from a producer)